trancite/connectK-bitboard/README.md

 Most Connect 4 engines are limited to `uint64_t` bitboards, capping their physical board size at roughly 7x6 cells.
 *   **The Competitors:** On larger boards (like 8x8 or 10x10), standard bots forcedly switch to slow array-based logic, dropping their performance to near zero.
-*   **Gravity 4:** Thanks to the **128-bit architecture**, this engine maintains its O(1) win detection speed even on massive grids (up to 10x10), keeping the AI "invincible".
+*   **Connect-4:** Thanks to the **128-bit architecture**, this engine maintains its O(1) win detection speed even on massive grids (up to 10x10), keeping the AI "invincible".
-* **Conecta K** This engine can efficiently evaluate **any K-in-a-row patterns** on arbitrary board sizes.
+* **Connect-K** This engine can efficiently evaluate **any K-in-a-row patterns** on arbitrary board sizes.
 It not only detects wins but also locates empty spaces where K-in-a-row could form, allowing the AI to plan ahead with superhuman precision—even on large grids.

 ### 🎮 Gameplay Experience